ntentan/yentu/docs/Installing.md

 Installation
 ============
-Yentu can either be installed as a phar archive or through composer.
-The preference for either format is dependent on the developer.
-Developers who use composer for managing project dependencies are however better off installing through composer.
+Yentu can either be installed as a phar archive executable, or through composer.
+The preference for either format dependends on how your environments is setup.
+If you use composer for managing your project dependencies,you are better off installing through composer.
+On the other hand, if you have a couple of separate projects that require yentu, you can install the phar archive executable.

-To install yentu with composer you can require using:
+To install yentu with composer you can execute the following:

-    php composer.phar require ekowabaka/yentu
+    php composer.phar require --dev ekowabaka/yentu

-After running composer install, you can access the yentu binary with `vendor/bin/yentu`.
+After running composer install, you can access the yentu binary with `vendor/bin/yentu` from your projects base directory.

-For the phar version you can download the most recent version through:
+For the phar version you can always download the most recent version through:

     curl -LSs https://yentu.github.io/installer.php | php

-This would check for Yentu's requirements and install the most recent phar version if all requirements are met.
+This will check for Yentu's requirements and download the most recent phar version, provided your system's environment meets all requirements.